thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_11.md

 ### 9. KEY QUOTES

 * **"The federal government's involvement in education has been a costly failure.
-It has not improved student outcomes, and it has created a massive bureaucracy that is accountable to no one." (p.
-346)**  This quote reflects Burke's opposition to federal involvement in education.
+It has not improved student outcomes, and it has created a massive bureaucracy that is accountable to no one." <sup>(346)</sup>**  This quote reflects Burke's opposition to federal involvement in education.
-* **"The best way to improve education is to empower families and to give them more control over their children's education." (p.
-353)**  This quote highlights the chapter's emphasis on parental choice and local control.
+* **"The best way to improve education is to empower families and to give them more control over their children's education." <sup>(353)</sup>**  This quote highlights the chapter's emphasis on parental choice and local control.
 * **"Education Savings Accounts are the most promising school choice policy available today.
-They would give parents the power to customize their children's education and to choose the best options for their individual needs." (p.
-353)**  This quote reveals Burke's strong support for ESAs.
+They would give parents the power to customize their children's education and to choose the best options for their individual needs." <sup>(353)</sup>**  This quote reveals Burke's strong support for ESAs.
-* **"The Obama Administration's focus on 'equity' in education led to a number of harmful policies that undermined student safety and academic achievement." (p.
-368)**  This quote reflects the chapter's criticism of efforts to promote equity in education.
+* **"The Obama Administration's focus on 'equity' in education led to a number of harmful policies that undermined student safety and academic achievement." <sup>(368)</sup>**  This quote reflects the chapter's criticism of efforts to promote equity in education.
-* **"We must restore freedom and opportunity to American education by empowering families and by getting the federal government out of the way." (p.
-380)**  This quote encapsulates Burke's vision for education reform.
+* **"We must restore freedom and opportunity to American education by empowering families and by getting the federal government out of the way." <sup>(380)</sup>**  This quote encapsulates Burke's vision for education reform.

 ### 10. SUMMARY & SIGNIFICANCE